AhmedPeaRL/hcm-csv-patterns/meta/licensing.md

 # Licensing

-Patterns are released under permissive licenses unless explicitly stated.
+All artifacts are released under a permissive license.

+Usage is allowed.
+Modification is allowed.
+Redistribution is allowed.

-Attribution is appreciated, not enforced.
+Attribution is appreciated but not enforced.

-Meaning is not owned.
-Structure is shared.
+No artifact enforces meaning.
+No artifact demands preservation of intent.

+The system trusts the field to handle misuse.

 ---